Internet2/comanage-registry-docker/docs/advanced-configuration.md

 ### COmanage Registry

-The certificate, private key, and CA signing file or chain file used for HTTPS may be injected into the COmanage Registry container using environment variables to point to files mounted into the container.
+The certificate and private key files used for HTTPS may be injected into the COmanage Registry container using environment variables to point to files mounted into the container.
+The certificate file should include the server certificate and any intermediate CA signing certificates sorted from leaf to root.

 For example: